mgreiler/se-unlocked-website/src/posts/from-bootcamp-to-dev-role.md

   - "30"
 ---

-In this episode, I talk to Natalie Davis.
-Natalie is a recent Bootcamp graduate that managed to get hired quickly after graduating.
+Natalie Davis, a recent Bootcamp graduate, shares how she managed to get hired right after graduating from a Bootcamp.
 She is vividly sharing her knowledge on Twitter and started to make real waves in the dev community within just one and a half years in tech.

 **We talk about:**